Six Nations: Ireland breakdown

 Reasons to be cheerful: That big back row consists of 33 per cent knees, 33 per cent elbows and a similar proportion of raw, barely bridled aggression and 100 per cent of it is heading your way.

-Reasons to be fearful: Neither of the likely starting wingers, Keith Earls, above, and Andrew Trimble, are world beaters and neither are aerial specialists, so Simon Zebo has a lot of ground to cover at the back.
+Reasons to be fearful: Neither of the likely starting wingers, Keith Earls and Andrew Trimble, are world beaters and neither are aerial specialists, so Simon Zebo has a lot of ground to cover at the back.

 Odds: 5/2